Showing posts with label South-East-Asia. Show all posts

 Sigiriya Fort was built such that it was not easy to break in.
 With two layers of strong ramparts, a deep moat, several secret passages, and caves, it was perhaps not an easy task to reach the royal palace built on a high summit.
 It is said, that after King Kashyapa murdered his father and usurped his throne, he moved his capital to Sigiriya to build a strong fort in fear that his half-brother Moggallana, the rightful heir of the throne, would return to seize his throne!

 Lions Paw in Sigiriya, also known as Sinhagiri which means the Lion Rock.
 The history of Sigiriya has many different versions.
 Some historians believe Sigriya was the fortified capital of King Kashyapa 1 while others believe it was built by King Dhatusena, father of Kashyapa, and was used by Kashyapa as a pleasure palace.
-Legends say, Sigiriya was King Ravana's palace built of gild and designed by the god of wealth Kuber.
+Legends say, Sigiriya was King Ravana's palace built of gold and designed by the god of wealth Kuber.

 Sigiriya cave frescoes